Menu Close

 His clear signal for foreplay ending in sex is acceptable by his wife and their body chemistry changes in that direction.
 Atugbutu!

-The wife will ignore the man but place water in the bathroom for him to bath.
-The man takes his bath.
+The wife would ignore the man but place water in the bathroom for him to bath.
+He takes his bath.
 Then the woman puts his food on the table.
-Instead of the man to be appreciative he will resort to mock snide comments.
+Instead of the man to thank her, he would resort to mock snide comments.

-Again, the woman will ignore him to take her own bath.
-When she finishes, she will tie her single wrapper on her chest and dust powder on her chest.
-That is when the man brings his catch, he left outside into the house for her to see.
-She would hide her delight especially if the catch was big saying nothing.
+Again, the woman would ignore him and take her own bath.
+When she finishes, she will tie her single wrapper on her chest and dust powder on her neck.
+That is when the man would brings the catch he left outside into the house for her to see.
+She must hide her delight especially if the catch was big by saying nothing.

 Before she enters their bedroom or retires to bed in a single-room dwelling, she will start her own drama.
 With a vicious grimace and blazing eyes, she would yell a warning to her husband,

-The diet then was mostly carnivore and protein based back then unlike the carbohydrate-based diet today and the ubiquity of sugar.
-Erectile dysfunction was uncommon then as a result and the aphrodisiac root, Aviresivwẹmẹdia, a man does not compete in standing with a tree was commonplace and often used for muscle strength.
+The diet was mostly carnivore and protein based back then unlike the carbohydrate-based diet of today and the ubiquity of sugar.
+Erectile dysfunction was uncommon in those time as a result and the aphrodisiac root, Aviresivwẹmẹdia, a man does not compete in standing with a tree, was commonplace and often used for muscle strength.
 Aviresivwẹmẹdia also boosts female libido and some women knew it.
 Patriarchy did not govern love and partnerships were equal.
+Male domination came later.

 Example 2